tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 ## 1 Introduction (non-normative)

-This document includes terms intended to be used as a controlled value for BDQ Core tests with local name `Dimension`.
-For details and rationale, see Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
-A conceptual framework for quality assessment and management of biodiversity data.
-PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731.
+This document includes terms that are individuals of type bdqffdq:DataQualityDimension intended to be used as a controlled value for bdqffdq:hasDataQualityDimension in the BDQ Core tests.

 ### 1.1 Data Quality Dimensions

+DataQualityDimension as used in the context of BDQ Core, was originally defined by Viega 2016 and Veiga et at.
+2017 as a fundamental concept.
+The concept of bdqffdq:DataQualityDimension (Completeness, Conformance, Consistency, Likeliness, Reliability, and Resolution) describes the aspect of data quality that a test examines to assess 'quality' for a given use case.

-The scope of the standard is the fundamental information about core tests applied to occurrence type Darwin Core records.
-These tests evaluate one of Data Quality Dimension of the Fitness for Use Framework (Chapman et al., 2020): Measurable attributes in an Information Element which can be individually assessed, interpreted, and potentially improved.
+DataQualityDimensions are measurable attributes in an Information Element which can be individually assessed, interpreted, and potentially improved.

+Each test in bdqcore: is expected to evaluate one or more data values (one or more bdqffdq:InformationElements) against a single bdqffdq:DataQualityDimension.
+For example, the test VALIDATION_COUNTRY_FOUND tests the value of dwc:country against a source authority for a use case, (e.g.  bdq:Record-Management).
+The appropriate type of bdqffq:DataQualityDimension in this case is bdqdim:Conformance: i.e. how well does the country value conform to an appropriate reference standard when you are evaluating the quality of a Darwin Core record (in the context of the use case with which VALIDATION_COUNTRY_FOUND is composed)?

+DataQualityDimension applies to all Test Types (all subclasses of bsqffdq:DataQualityNeed that is, bdqffdq:VALIDATION, bdqffdq:ISSUE, bdqffdq:MEASURE and bdqffdq:AMENDMENT).

 ### 1.2 Status of the content of this document

 Section 2 is normative.

-In Section 4, the values of the `Term IRI`, `Definition` and `Controlled value` are normative.
-The values of `Term Name` and `skos:prefLabel` are non-normative.
+In Section 4, the values of the `Term IRI`, `Term Name`, `Type`, `Definition` and `Controlled value` are normative.
+The values of `Comments`, `Label` and `Preferred Label` are non-normative.

 ### 1.3 Namespace abbreviations